peadardefaoite/flights/README.md

     when calling the Routes API.
 As this is only used once in the code, I decided to keep as an anonymous class.

 ## Testing
-The repo contains a number of test suites for the application, at the controller, service, client levels.
+The repo contains a number of test suites for the application, at the controller, service, and client levels.
-Network interactions are mocked out in the tests contained in the `service` folder.
+External network interactions are mocked out in the tests contained in the `service` folder.
 They will respond instead with the test JSON constructed from real data of sample API requests.

 The test data is a subset of that which comes from the real APIs (listed below), reduced to make it easier to calculate expected results, along with the irrelevant fields removed.